networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 --------------------------------------------------------------------------------
 ./hostvars/chi-beijing-rt1/dns.yml                 []
 ```

-> NOTE | If a schema mapping is defined, as exists in the example 3 folder, it will need to be removed -- otherwise the schema will be loaded per the defined mapping.

 If multiple keys are defined in the data file and only one of them is defined in the schema, the data will still be checked against the schema to ensure it is schema valid.
 For instance, if the dns.yml data file above is updated so that it includes another key of ntp_servers, it will still be checked for adherence to the `schemas/dns_servers` schema even though no top level property called `dns_servers2` exists in the schema definition.